unirom/unirom.github.io/docs/installation.md

 Many thanks to Squaresoft74 and kHn for maintaining this collection!
 Also thanks to Shendo for allowing us to use [PS1CardLink](https://github.com/ShendoXT/ps1cardlink)!

+## Which rom file is which?

+### unirom_standalone.rom
+The standalone version of the rom.
+It's under 128k and fits on any old cart.

+### unirom_withcaetla.rom
+For 256k carts or bigger.
+(The installer will let you know)
+If your cart has enough space, you can install unirom and caetla side by side.

+### unirom_datelv2_withcaetla.rom
+The V2 versions of datel carts (not V1, not V3, etc, lol) have a weird memory map with a big gap in the middle.
+If you want to dualboot unirom + caetla, you'll need this.
+If you don't want caetla, you could use the unirom_standalone.rom

+Note: unirom will hijack the initial switch state.